justinl-y/aloha-apparel/README.md

 - JQuery Mobile 1.4.5 - http://jquerymobile.com/

 ## Known Issues
-- Browser tests revealed no-show of product categories in Firefox.
+- Browser tests revealed no-show of product categories in Firefox and Edge and layout issues with IE11.